sebsilas/musicassessr-aws/README.md

 # Overview

-This Terraform project creates almost all required Amazon Web Server (AWS) resources, builds and packages the required Lambda dependencies and dockerizes a Shiny app which uses [musicassessr](https://github.com/syntheso/musicassessr) functionality.
+This repository hosts a Terraform project which creates almost all the required Amazon Web Server (AWS) resources, builds and packages the required Lambda dependencies and dockerizes a Shiny app which uses [musicassessr](https://github.com/syntheso/musicassessr) functionality.

 There are 3 main steps, each of which have several substeps.
 You should only need to do most of this once to make use of the `musicassessr` functionality:

-1) Setup the AWS architecture
+1) Setup the AWS architecture (for recording and processing audio in the cloud)
-2) Update or deploy a musicassessr/Shiny apps to the created EC2 server
+2) Update or deploy `musicassessr`/Shiny apps to the created EC2 server (to run your `musicassessr` functionality i.e., collect data for a psychology test)
-3) Setting up SSL.
-This needs to be done to remove security warnings, which are otherwise produced by using functionality which requests to use a user's microphone.
+3) Setup up SSL.
+This is required to remove browser security warnings, which are otherwise produced by using functionality which requests to use a user's microphone.

 ## Prerequisites